CheMixHub: Datasets and Benchmarks for Chemical Mixture Property Prediction: Dataset

-\paragraph{Motor Octane Number (1 task)} Kuzhagaliyeva et al. compiled a database containing 684 data points for 352 unique single hydrocarbons and mixtures, reporting experimentally measured motor octane numbers (MON) from various literature sources.
-MON is a combustion-related property commonly used to assess a fuel’s resistance to knocking.
+\paragraph{Fuel mixture Motor Octane Number (1 task)} Kuzhagaliyeva et al. compiled a database containing 684 data points for 352 unique single hydrocarbons and mixtures, reporting experimentally measured motor octane numbers (MON) from various literature sources.
+The MON is a combustion-related property commonly used to assess a fuel’s resistance to knocking.
 The dataset is categorized into three subpopulations: pure components, blends with 10 or fewer components (mostly surrogates), and complex fuels containing more than 10 components \cite{kuzhagaliyeva2022artificial}.

-\paragraph{Olfactory similarity (1 task)} The dataset was originally compiled from previous publications \cite{weiss2012perceptual, ravia2020measure, bushdid2014humans} by Tom et al. \cite{tom2025molecules}.
+\paragraph{Olfactory mixture perceptual similarity (1 task)} Predicting the perceptual similarity of olfactory mixture contributes to olfaction digitization efforts \cite{lee2023principal} and also enables mixture reformulation.
+The dataset was originally compiled from previous publications \cite{weiss2012perceptual, ravia2020measure, bushdid2014humans} by Tom et al. \cite{tom2025molecules}.
 Data for each of these publications was obtained from pyrfume \cite{castro2022pyrfume} and consists of 865 pairwise mixture comparisons.
 Each pair is assigned a continuous perceptual similarity score ranging from 0 (completely similar) to 1 (completely different).
 This final score represents an average of similarity ratings obtained from human participants across different experimental paradigms.